Committee on Transfer and Articulation (COTA)

 The leaders of public higher education agree to review the current joint statement every three years and revise it accordingly, and re-engage Missouri institutions of higher education to be signatories to the revised statement.

-Signatory Institutions to the AAT Articulation Agreement
+Signatory Institutions to the Associate of Arts in Teaching Articulation Agreement

 Harris-Stowe State University